 - Cut squash in half lengthwise.
 Remove the seeds and pulp (just like cleaning out the inside of a pumpkin at Halloween.)

-- Place on the baking sheet cut side up.
+- Place on the baking sheet cut side down.
 Bake for 30 to 40 minutes.
 Outer skin will be soft when done and flesh will be very tender.

 - Remove from oven and allow to cool for at least 10 minutes.

 - Pull a fork lengthwise through the flesh to separate it into long strands.
 It comes out easily and looks like thin spaghetti.